The Sims 3 expansion packs: Supernatural

 The Sims 3: Supernatural is the seventh expansion pack for The Sims 3, released in North America on September 4, 2012.
 A separate standalone Java version for mobiles was also made, which was released on Blackberry App World and Nokia Store.

 Gameplay

 Players can create supernatural Sims such as witches, wizards, werewolves, zombies, vampires (updated from Late Night), ghosts, fairies, and Genies (if Showtime is installed).
 Each have their own magical abilities, traits, and interactions.
 Supernatural comes with a new world called Moonlight Falls.
 Sims can learn the new alchemy skill which teaches Sims how to brew different potions and elixirs with certain ingredients.
 New objects include a broomstick, a gypsy caravan, a magic mirror and a sliding bookcase door.
 Most of the objects have a gothic theme.
 Bonehilda, a skeleton non-player character, returns from The Sims: Makin' Magic.
 The six new traits included are Supernatural Skeptic, Supernatural Fan, Night Owl, Brooding, Gatherer and Proper.

+The town, Moonlight Falls, is loosely based on the Pacific Northwest, mainly Forks and La Push, and also several fantasy-themed literature and films, such as the Twilight Saga and Harry Potter.
+Some things, such as households and community lots, bear a striking resemblance to the supposed real-life (or fictional) counterpart, such as Bella Swan (Bailey Swain), Charlie Swan (Chester Swain), La Push (La Shove Beach lot) and Quidditch (Zoomsweeper Arena lot).